nautobot/nautobot-plugin-ssot-ipfabric/docs/plugin.md

 ### Single Source of Truth Dashboard

-This plugin leverages the [Single Source of Truth](https://github.com/nautobot/nautobot-plugin-ssot) plugin that provides a dashboard that provides a fantastic entrypoint for seeing the status of the synchronization between **IP Fabric** and **Nautobot**.
+This plugin leverages the [Single Source of Truth](https://github.com/nautobot/nautobot-plugin-ssot) plugin that provides a dashboard with a fantastic entrypoint for seeing the status of the synchronization between **IP Fabric** and **Nautobot**.

 You can navigate to the SSoT Dashboard with the following steps: